 Using Solar For Power And Battery Charging

 Solar is the bomb!
-It's free, it's silent, it's easy once it's set up.
+It's free, it's silent, and it's easy once it's set up.

 The only limitations are roof space, shading, and time of year.

-Cloudiness and/or shading will lessen your solar, and also, wintertime offers a lower and shorter sun.
+Cloudiness or shading will lessen your solar, and also, wintertime offers a lower and shorter sun.

-Here again, when you aren't connected to amenities such as power, you will need to know how much power you can consume in a day without taking your batteries below 50%.
+Here again, when disconnected from power, you need to know how much power you can consume in a day without taking your batteries below 50%.

 Back in the day when I only had one 100-watt solar panel and one battery, I could barely keep my MacBook Pro charged without taking my batteries below 50%.

-I soon got another 100-watt panel, so that I was using two portable solar panels.
+I soon got another 100-watt panel, so that I was using two portable solar panels for camping.